pjambet/redis-in-ruby/content/post/chapter-5-redis-protocol-compatibility.md

 00000005
 ```

 All of these responses start with the `3a` byte, which is equivalent to 58, aka `:`.
-In the two cases where the response is a negative value, `-2` for a non existent key and `-1` for an existing key without a ttl the next byte is `2d`, equivalent to 45, aka `-`.
+In the two cases where the response is a negative value, `-2` for a non existent key and `-1` for an existing key without a ttl, the next byte is `2d`, equivalent to 45, aka `-`.

 The rest of the data, before the `0d` & `0a` bytes, is the actual integer data, in ASCII format, `31` is the hex equivalent to 49, which is the character `1`, 32 is the hex equivalent to 50, which is the character `2`. `39` & `38` are respectively the hex equivalent to 57 & 56, the characters `9` & `8`.